 Greensboro, NC 27419-8300

-Target pathogen(s): External flavobacteriosis (e.g. bacteria responsible for bacterial gill disease and external columnaris)
+Target pathogen(s): External flavobacteriosis (e.g. bacteria responsible for bacterial gill disease, external columnaris, and external coldwater disease)

 Method of administration: Immersion: flow-through or standing bath treatment